subrato29/supertest-boilerplate/README.md

 ------------------------------

 ```
-This is JavaScript based framework to test REStful API
+This is a JavaScript framework to test REStful API

 supertest-boilerplate